Oct. 2019 NEWS FLASH: Historic Fir Trees in Lithia Park Saved!

-Please endorse the Ashland Heritage Tree designation for Lithia Park's legacy grove of 12 healthy Douglas fir trees, planted by local Boy Scouts circa 1916, between the Japanese Garden and the Sycamore Grove.
+Please endorse the Ashland Heritage Tree designation for Lithia Park’s legacy grove of 12 healthy Douglas fir trees, planted in 1916 between the Japanese Garden and the Sycamore Grove.
 This designation does NOT legally limit what can happen to these trees.
-However, it does acknowledge citizens' desire to protect them as living legacies.
-We treasure them for their beauty, their size, their ability to capture and store tons of carbon, and their role in 100 years of history in Ashland's world-class Lithia Park.
+However, it does acknowledge citizens’ desire to protect them as living legacies.
+We treasure them for their beauty, their size, their ability to capture and store tons of carbon, and their role in 100 years of history in Ashland’s world-class Lithia Park.